 Illinois must operate one CO monitor in conjunction with one near-road NO2 monitor.
-In addition, it must operate one CO monitor at each NCore site, Northbrook and Bondville.
-(The Illinois State Water Survey operates the Bondville CO monitor at the rural NCore site.)
-In 2023, three CO monitors were in operation.
-The number of CO monitors is not expected to change in 2024.
+In addition, it must operate one CO monitor at each NCore site, Northbrook and Bondville (Illinois State Water Survey operates the Bondville CO monitor at the rural NCore site).
+In 2024, three CO monitors are in operation.
+The number of CO monitors is not expected to change in 2025.